fleetingbytes/starter/README.md

+# Starter

+Starter: Template for new python projects

-# starter
+# Dependencies

-Project starter.
-Basic template for any python project with logging and config
+argcomplete, loguru